 If you have been given an honor a one of our services, please be sure to check in with an usher when you arrive, so we will know that you are here.
 If you are reading Torah or Haftarah for Rosh Hashanah or Yom Kippur, High Holy Day readings and audio files are available here.

-physical disabilities & auditory assistance
+physical challenges & auditory/VISUAL assistance